 Sam de Schutter

-In the second half of the 20th century, disability became a ‘global’ concern with a universal definition, driven by the attention it received from international organizations (UN, WHO, ILO, Unesco, etc.).
-In my research, I will study how this translated into programs and interventions aimed at the so-called ‘developing countries’ and how this global flow of ideas, actions and experts impacted the way disability has been conceptualized and experienced locally.
-This will be done on the basis of two case studies: the two Congo’s, and more specifically their two capitals, Kinshasa and Brazzaville.
+In the second half of the 20th century, disability became a ‘global’ concern, driven by the attention it received from international organizations.
+This also created an interest for disability within development practices.
+In my research, I will study how this transnational attention translated into programs and interventions by the UN specialized agencies (WHO, ILO, UNESCO) aimed at the so-called ‘developing countries’.
+This means analyzing both a global flow of ideas, methods and experts on disability and development, as well as the localized interventions by these UN agencies in Africa.
+In order to do this, I have selected two case studies: Tanzania and Kenya.
 My research is part of the ERC project “Rethinking Disability: The Global Impact of the International Year of Disabled Persons (1981) in Historical Perspective".

 I studied history (BA and MA) at Ghent University, Belgium, where I graduated with a thesis on Congolese study migration to Belgium since independence.
 I also obtained an MA in social and cultural anthropology at Leuven University, Belgium, with a thesis on migration imaginaries in the city of Kinshasa, Congo.
-During my studies, I have completed two research stays in the Democratic Republic of the Congo.
-My fields of interest are African (postcolonial) history, the history of global health and development, disability history and historical anthropology.
+Before starting my PhD at Leiden University, I was a teaching assistant in the history department at Leuven University.
+My fields of interest are African (postcolonial) history, the history of development, disability history, and historical anthropology.

 No relevant ancillary activities